 Sam Malek is a Professor in the Department of Computer Science at George Mason University (GMU).
 He has extensive experience working as a computer scientist in both academic and industrial organizations.
 Malek conducts research in the field of software engineering, and to date his focus has spanned the areas of software design and architecture, smartphone and mobile computing, internet and web technologies, middleware, service oriented computing, autonomic computing, software dependability and security, and distributed and embedded systems.
 His research has produced more than 60 manuscripts that have been published in peer-reviewed scientific conferences and journals.
 Malek received his Ph.D. from the Computer Science Department at the University of Southern California.
 He has received numerous awards for his scientific contributions, including the National Science Foundation CAREER award and GMU Computer Science Department Outstanding Faculty Research award.

 Areas of Expertise

 - Q: Please list your professional accreditations, degrees, licenses, and certificates granted:

 - A: I received my Ph.D. in 2007 from the Computer Science Department at the University of Southern California.
 I previously received a M.Sc. in 2004 from the Computer Science Department at the University of Southern California, and a B.Sc. from the Information and Computer Science Department at University of California, Irvine.

 - Q: Please list your affiliations or memberships in any professional and/or industry organizations:

-- A: I am an Associate Professor in the Department of Computer Science at George Mason University (GMU).
+- A: I am a Professor in the Department of Computer Science at George Mason University (GMU).
 I am also the director of GMU’s Software Design and Analysis Laboratory, a faculty associate of GMU’s C4I Center, and a member of DARPA’s Computer Science Study Panel.
 I am also a member of ACM, ACM SIGSOFT, and IEEE.

 - Q: Please list any teaching or speaking experience you have had, including subject matter: